Corollarium/Formularium/docs/model.md

 - `Datatype`: the type of an attribute.
 These are not the basic PHP types, but extensible datatypes that can be complex.
 - `Validator`: a class that performs specific data validation.
 - `Framework`: the framework to use (CSS/JS/etc).
 Frameworks work by composition, so you can combine them.
-- `Renderable`: the frontend datatype classes.
+- `Renderable`: the frontend datatype render classes.
 Convert a datatype into rendered HTML.
+- `Element`: the frontend basic element classes, such as buttons.

 You can create models from a structure, programmatically or from a graphql description.